BDS under fire: Does your state have anti-boycott legislation?

 Currently, only eight US states have not introduced anti-BDS legislation or resolutions.

-Twenty-eight states have passed legislation that either restricts or bans individuals or companies dealing in state contracts from boycotting Israel.
+Thirty states have passed legislation that either restricts or bans individuals or companies dealing in state contracts from boycotting Israel.

-Fourteen other states have either failed to pass an anti-BDS measure, or have an anti-BDS law moving through their legislature.
+Twelve other states have either failed to pass an anti-BDS measure, or have an anti-BDS law moving through their legislature.

 In January, federal lawmakers introduced a wider Middle East foreign policy bill that includes anti-BDS measures.